 You can grow beets indoors but they’re a root vegetable that needs a full growing season of undisturbed growth.
-While it’s practical to grow beets indoors at the seed germination stage and then move outside to grow on, it would take a considerable commitment of space over a long time to grow beets indoors, to harvest-maturity.
+While it’s practical to grow beets indoors at the seed germination stage and then move outside to grow on, it would take a considerable commitment of space to grow beets indoors, to harvest-maturity.

 The best place to grow beets is outdoors…

 There are some who like to grow beets and other plants indoors.
 It can be done but you need to allocate space and you need to use containers that are deep enough.
 Beets need space for the root or bulb to grow into.
 An ideal size container would be 6 to 10inches deep.
 Beets need depth as much as they need width.

 Drainage holes will be needed to avoid water logging.
 It will help with drainage if you place small stones or pebbles in the bottom of the container.
 This will allow for the roots of the beets to explore into a stony region where they have access to air and moisture.

 When sowing seeds for beets you need to place them at least 3 inches apart.

 …but you can grow beets indoors.

 Some germinate beets in seedling trays and transplant them into larger containers when they’ve grown big enough.
 If you’re going to do this,the best way to do it is to grow beets from seed in small biodegradable pots.
 This way, the roots of the developing beets can be left undisturbed.
 The fine root-hairs on the growing beets tend to be very delicate and can be damaged when you take them out of a pot to be dug into a larger container.

 When the seedling beets have grown to 1½ to 2 inches tall they can be planted in the container where you want them to grow on to maturity.

 seeds into a large container